ServiceSync-AI/servicesync-proxy-worker/README.md

-# ServiceSync Proxy Worker
+# Multi-Domain Proxy Worker

-A Cloudflare Worker that proxies requests from `servicesync.io` (and later `frazierhorn.com`) to the ServiceSync page on your Webflow site at `hornhausventures.com/servicesync`, while maintaining `servicesync.io` in the browser for perfect SEO.
+A Cloudflare Worker that proxies requests from multiple domains to corresponding pages on your Webflow site at `hornhausventures.com`, while maintaining the custom domains in the browser for perfect SEO.

+## Supported Domains

+- **ServiceSync**: `servicesync.io` → `hornhausventures.com/servicesync`
+- **Frazier Horn**: `frazierhorn.com` → `hornhausventures.com/frazier-horn`

 ## Overview

-This proxy allows you to serve content from your existing Webflow site under a custom domain while maintaining SEO integrity.
-Visitors see `servicesync.io` in their browser, but the content comes from your `hornhausventures.com/servicesync` Webflow page.
+This proxy allows you to serve content from your existing Webflow site under custom domains while maintaining SEO integrity.
+Visitors see the custom domain in their browser, but the content comes from your Webflow pages.

 ## Features